 From her North London studio, Alexi Marshall readies herself for her debut solo exhibition by finishing her impressive body of work: a collection composed of print, fabric, drawings and embroidery.

 Alexi draws on symbolism and references from biblical texts, mysticism and Mexican and Trinidadian folklore to challenge female archetypes.
-She seeks to re-define, and even claim back the stigma surrounding woman’s sexuality through time, and even in our current society, as well as creating work that speaks for the millennial woman.
+She seeks to re-define – and even claim back – the stigma surrounding women’s sexuality through time whilst creating work that speaks for the millennial woman.

 Often the size of Marshall’s pieces shout but the intricacies and detail whisper, perhaps a reflection of the complexities and dichotomies that make up the ‘mind of a young girl’; the highs and the lows, the power and the weakness, the submissive and the domineering, the good and the bad.
 Marshall’s work is unapologetic yet somewhat vulnerable.
 A true reflection of ageless femininity.

 Her latest exhibition runs at Public Gallery from 8th May to 1st June.

 You should also follow her for some nice arty visuals @aleximjmarshall